For every kid, ages 8–12

 Sarah

-Sarah meets kids exactly where they are.
-She's the mentor who notices what others miss, names what's actually going on, and helps your kid build the tools to handle it themselves — with confidence, not perfection.
+The mentor who notices what others miss.
+Sarah names what's really going on and helps your kid build the tools to handle it — with confidence, not perfection.

 I grew up ADHD in a school system that didn't know what to do with me.
 I was lucky — I had mentors who did.